Thanks for telling us about yourself, ! Now we know who we're talking to, and can create content you'll love

 The University of Buckingham is a future-focused higher education institution located in the city of Buckingham, in the heart of England.
 The university is the oldest private university in England, and was established on a non-profit basis in 1973.
 It attained university status in 1983 and has continued to flourish as a home for quality postgraduate education.

-Buckingham is a competitive university across the UK higher education landscape, having placed in the top 115 universities according to the 2023 Complete University Guide league table.
+Buckingham is a competitive university across the UK higher education landscape.
 It offers a wide range of postgraduate programmes, which cover many subject areas and course types.

 Buckingham is known for its two-year undergraduate degree, making it an attractive option for students looking to achieve a postgraduate qualification within three years of beginning their higher education journey, rather than the usual four.